rvivek/rvivek.github.io/_posts/2017-02-05-beautiful-excuses.md

 I call these "beautiful excuses".
 They are well crafted logical excuses, makes you feel better & you move on.
 But 9/10 times, the real reason is different.
 You weren't able to raise money because your metrics weren't great.
-You lost a deal to a competitor on price because you didn't try to sell value.
+You lost a deal to a competitor on price because you didn't sell value.
 The product wasn't shipped on time because the planning didn't take into account the extra buffer and so on..